smucclaw/lam4/README.md

-# Mini L4 / Textual L4 (Natural L4's illicit child...)
+# Mini L4 / Textual L4

 This is meant to be a textual, more constrained version of Natural L4 --- in particular, of the 'MathLang' dialect.

+## In the short term

+* things will be rough around the edges, and technical debt will be unavoidable --- but we'll be explicit about said debt
+* we'll try to do some upfront software design, especially for the things that are harder to change down the road

+## In the mid to longer term

 The goal is to get something that

-* is more *modular*, with less technical debt, to enable rapid prototyping and iteration
+* is more *modular*, and hence *maintainable*, with less technical debt, to enable rapid prototyping and iteration
 * is more *extensible* -- e.g., with things like metadata
-* is more *maintainable* (follows from being more modular)
-* is *textual*, and hence plugs better into other PL-related systems (eg assistive technology that uses structural editing frameworks)
+* has a *textual* format (potentially in addition to a visual one, if time/energy permits), and hence plugs better into other PL-related systems (eg assistive technology that uses structural editing frameworks)
-* emphasizes support for *tooling* and other modern conveniences to make working with L4 less onerous
+* emphasizes *usability*, *ease of learning*, and *ergonomics*, in particular, support for *tooling* and other modern conveniences to make working with L4 less onerous and more intuitive
+* allows you not only to *evaluate expressions* (via a 'MathLang'-esque expression sub-language), but also to deploy *formal-methods-powered techniques* (e.g., to explore or understand the contract better, to check that your formalization of the contract does indeed, or even to synthesize or repair L4 specifications).

 ## The type declarations / data modelling sub-language